‘The Met breaks my heart’: The dramatic decline of Britain’s biggest police force

 The perfect storm facing policing also includes the consequences of mass internet use.
 The digital explosion in the 21st century ushered in a new era in cyber and online offences, estimated to cost UK victims £10bn a year.
 Soon, the police were so swamped that officers were allowed to record them differently from other types of crime, which kept them off the official crime statistics by which forces are measured.

 For years, in fact, until 2017, the government simply didn’t recognise online fraud and computer misuse offences.
-When the Office for National Statistics, which compiles the Crime Survey for England and Wales, finally started to do so, the change captured five million more offences in the previous 12 months alone, doubling the overall crime rate overnight.
+When the Office for National Statistics, which compiles the Crime Survey for England and Wales, finally started to do so, the change captured 5 million more offences in the previous 12 months alone, doubling the overall crime rate overnight.

 Demoralised and depleted in numbers, the Met is a shadow of its former self.